euwern/proxynca_pp/README.md

 ```

-The following are the Bixtex of our paper:
+The following is the Bixtex of our paper:
 ```
 @article{teh2020proxynca++,
   title={ProxyNCA++: Revisiting and Revitalizing Proxy Neighborhood Component Analysis},